jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 -----

 Might J Code’s compilation optimizers take away bound these checks?
-Consider the ComponentList’s Remove method and see what the optimizer might have to do to find out a safety check could go.
+Consider the ComponentList’s Remove method and see what the optimizer might might do to find out a safety check could go.

 -----

 An optimization: in a procedure every argument that is on the stack might be used only once.
-Then you can alter the order of the arguments so that it’s the order in which they are used, so that you can pop em one by one and don’t have to read them and then pop em at the end.
+Then you can alter the order of the arguments so that it’s the order in which they are used, so that you can pop em one by one and don’t might read them and then pop em at the end.

 If all arguments are used once and another one twice, you *might* want to push the argument on the stack twice in the order that the values are used.